ubernostrum/django-contact-form/docs/usage.rst

 URL configuration
 -----------------

-The quickest way to set up the views in django-contact-form is to use the provided URLconf, found at ``django_contact_form.urls``.
-You can include it wherever you like in your site's URL configuration; for example, to have it live at the URL ``/contact/``:
+The quickest way to set up the views in ``django-contact-form`` is to use the provided URLconf, found at ``django_contact_form.urls``.
+You can include it wherever you like in your site's URL configuration.
+For example, to have it live at the URL ``/contact/``:

 .. code-block:: python